Thomas Trotter (physician): Life

 Trotter was granted a pension; he settled in private practice at Newcastle, which he gave up, but continued to write, mostly on professional subjects.
-He died at Newcastle on 5 September 1832.
-He was twice married.
+He died at Newcastle upon Tyne on 5 September 1832, aged 72 and was buried at St. Mary the Virgin, Stamfordham, Northumberland.

 Publications

 At the age of 16 Trotter wrote verses which were published in Walter Ruddiman's Edinburgh Magazine in 1777 and 1778.
 His M.D. dissertation was De Ebrietate ejusque effectibus in corpus humanum, published in English as An Essay, medical, philosophical, and chemical, on Drunkenness, and its Effects on the Human Body (1804; 4th edit.
 1812).
 In England, while in private medical practice at Wooler in Northumberland, he wrote up his notes on scurvy to order, and published them as Observations on the Scurvy (1786; 2nd edit., much enlarged, 1792).
 Treatment for scurvy had been demonstrated by James Lind in his Treatise of 1754; Trotter corroborated Lind's thesis by extensive observations.
 In 1795, through Sir Gilbert Blane, the Admiralty endorsed the general use of lemon juice.